PREPARE FOR T.E.A. WITH 1:1 ZOOM LESSONS £220 GBP

 questions to find out more about the situation.
 Show you understand the

 situation by asking as many relevant questions as you can.
-The examiner will
+The examiner

-understand the situation by giving some relevant advice.
+you understand the situation by giving some relevant advice.

 On the next page, you can challenge yourself with a simulation of Part 2.